aguptan/aguptan/README.md

 # Amal Guptan

-- Biomedical Engineer experienced in algorithm design, large-scale data analysis, and the development of computational pipelines across multi-modal data streams.
+- Biomedical engineer experienced in algorithm design and large-scale data analysis across various modalities, with a strong ability to abstract complex problems and select suitable computational modeling strategies.
-- Spans signal processing, machine learning, computer vision, and deep learning, with applications in EEG analysis, medical imaging, and physiological monitoring.
+- Experienced in system-level design, pipeline planning, and integrating tools across multi-modal data streams.
+- Developed pipelines for motor control, image processing, statistical modeling, and signal analysis (physiological and fluid-based) using MATLAB and Python.

 ---